-Total number of proprietary directors 7 % of board 53.85
+Total number of proprietary directors 8 % of board 57.14

 NON-EXECUTIVE INDEPENDENT DIRECTORS Name of director Profile BELÉN BARREIRO PÉREZ- PARDO Belén Barreiro Pérez-Pardo was born in Madrid.
 She has a PhD in Political Science, Sociology and Social Anthropology from the Autonomous University of Madrid and a Master in Social Science from the Juan March Institute of Studies and Research.
 With over 20 years' experience, she is dedicated to the scientific analysis of society and counselling on public opinion research.
 She has published several books and academic articles and is a visiting lecturer for different university courses.
-She is on the Advisory Board of the Spanish Association of Foundations and is CEO and founding member of 40dB., a social and market research agency.
+She is on the Advisory Board of the Spanish Association of Foundations and on the Economic Affairs Advisory Board of the Ministry of Economic Affairs and Digital Transformation, and is CEO and founding member of 40dB., a social and market research agency.
 PEDRO ANTONIO ZORRERO CAMAS Pedro Antonio Zorrero Camas was born in Seville.
 He graduated as Agricultural Engineer from the University of Almería, and as Technical Agricultural Engineer from the University of Seville.
 Civil servant in the regional government of Andalusia, as a specialist Agricultural Engineer.
 He has a lengthy track record within the public sector in the fields of audit, control and management of European funds.
 In the private sector, he has extensive experience in agricultural engineering, having designed several technical projects in the agricultural sector and worked as engineering consultant and adviser at different farms to promote intensive farming and extensive stockbreeding.
 FERNANDO CASTELLÓ CLEMENTE Fernando Castelló Clemente was born in Mollerusa (Lleida).
 He is an Industrial Engineer and has an MBA from IESE.
 He has held several important executive and management positions in companies operating in the dairy sector and in distribution in the food sector.
 He is on the Boards of several companies in the wine sector and others engaged in alternative energies and construction.

-MERCEDES COSTA GARCÍA Mercedes Costa García was born in Lleida.
+Mercedes Costa García was born in Lleida.
 She has a Law degree from the Central University of Barcelona and LL.M. from IE Law School.
 She has extensive professional experience as a commercial lawyer in the law firm of José Mario Armero, and as a lecturer and researcher of the entire negotiation process.
-She is currently Manager of the Negotiation and Mediation Centre and negotiation lecturer in the Master Programmes, Advanced Courses and Executive Education Programmes at IE Business School in Madrid, both on-site and online, Manager of the Negotiate Forum and member of the Good Governance Centre at IE Business School.
+She is MERCEDES COSTA currently Manager of the Negotiation and Mediation Centre and negotiation lecturer in the Master GARCÍA Programmes, Advanced Courses and Executive Education Programmes at IE Business School in Madrid, both on-site and online, Manager of the Negotiate Forum and member of the Good Governance Centre at IE Business School.

-Total number of independent directors 4 % of board 30.77
+Total number of independent directors 4 % of board 28.57